Roustam Raza: Later life

 In 1814 Roustam married Mademoiselle Douville in Dourdan and refused to follow the Emperor in his exile to Elba after the first Bourbon Restoration.
-He offered his service to Napoleon during the Hundred Days, but the recently re-crowned emperor refused to even receive him and spoke bitterly of Raza's "betrayal" in his recollections written at St. Helena.
+He offered his service to Napoleon during the Hundred Days, but the emperor refused to even receive him and spoke bitterly of Raza's "betrayal" in his recollections written at St. Helena.

 Raza later claimed that he feared Napoleon would commit suicide and that he would be blamed for his death.
 He cited this as the reason he left Napoleon during the marshals' revolt, just prior to the emperor's abdication.

-Raza's position as second valet was filled during the Hundred Days restoration by his former assistant and the Imperial Librarian, Louis Étienne Saint-Denis, whom Napoleon took to calling Ali.
+Raza's position as second valet was filled during the Hundred Days restoration by his former assistant and the Imperial Librarian, Louis-Étienne Saint-Denis, whom Napoleon took to calling Ali.
 Like Raza, Saint-Denis also wrote an autobiography about his time in Napoleon's Service.

 On 7 December 1845, Roustam died in Dourdan.
 His memoirs of his service to Napoleon were first published in 1888.